Fit Slow Cooker Queen

 For the liquid in this oatmeal, you can use the milk/water ratio I list in the recipe card or you can use all water or 3 cups of your preferred milk.
 Milk will make the oatmeal creamier than plain water.
 For this recipe to be vegan, you have to use either water or something like a nut milk or coconut milk.
 Personally I use almond milk.
 For the sweetener, in order for this to be a vegan oatmeal recipe, you will need to use maple syrup.
 If you’re not worried about that, you can use honey.
 The measurements and cook time will remain the same regardless of which sweetener you decide to use.

-• It’s important to spray the slow cooker or Instant Pot with cooking spray to help keep the oatmeal from sticking.
+• It’s important to spray the slow cooker or Instant Pot generously with cooking spray to help keep the oatmeal from sticking.
 The oatmeal will still probably stick to the sides a bit but it won’t be nearly as bad as it would if you didn’t spray.

 • Top your oatmeal with your preferred toppings.
 Suggestions include additional sweetener, chopped nuts, fruit, granola, etc.